-However, on 7 April the EMA said there was a "possible link" between the AstraZeneca vaccine and the clots.
-The agency concluded that neither age nor gender were a clear risk factor and it is still recommending the jab for all age groups.
+On 7 April, the EMA said there was a "possible link" between the vaccine and the clots, although it is still recommended the jab for all age groups.

-Nevertheless, several EU countries, including France, Germany and the Netherlands say only people over 55 or 60 should get the jab, while others like Denmark have suspended the vaccine rollout altogether.
+Several EU countries, including France, Germany and the Netherlands now say only people over 55 or 60 should get the jab, while others like Denmark have suspended its use altogether.

-The headlines surrounding AstraZeneca have led to a drop in confidence in the jab across the EU.
-The polling company YouGov reports only a third of Germans and 23% of French respondents now consider it safe.
+The headlines surrounding AstraZeneca led to a drop in confidence in the jab.
+In March, the polling company YouGov suggested that only a third of Germans and 23% of French respondents considered it safe.

-The EU is concerned the UK has had an unfair advantage in contracts it signed with vaccine manufacturers, some of whom are based within the EU.
+The EU said the UK has had an unfair advantage in contracts it signed with vaccine manufacturers, some of whom have plants in the EU.

 EU leaders considered a ban on exports of vaccines to the UK but decided not to introduce one.

-Instead, they called for more transparency from the UK and other countries on the number of doses they export and urged AstraZeneca to deliver what it promised.
+Instead, they called for more transparency from the UK and other countries on the number of doses they export.

 Can EU states make their own deals?